yuanpinz/blog/_posts/2021-09-23-markdown-syntax.md

 ```

 > <p align="center">
->     This is a right aligned paragraph.
+>     This is a center aligned paragraph.
 >     Check it out.
 > </p>